gourav-sg/archpatterns/README.md

 # details
 * the entire solution is being viewed as a DAG, in case there are cycling dependencies, things will cause severe inconsistencies and issues
+* deletion dates are only determined either based on file creation date or partition date, if the deletion refers to column which is not the one based on which the table is partitioned, then the table has to be in delta or in database
+* sub-partitions and their deletions is not covered initially
 * we should be able to validate after every run, whether separately running a program, or a new program whether the archival for a table has been done successfully or not
+* removing lifecycle rules are not allowed, as they will help us understand the archival over several different years, archival rules which are not valid should have an end date based on the date when the data they point to stopped getting populated
 * when we are archiving the files then we should have idempotency
 * the operations should be stateless
 * we should be able to restore the data